1. Home

 Plot type dropdown combo box

-The GeoHECRAS software also allows the user to create professional printouts of time series node plots, save them as image files as well as export them to PDF file.
-To print or export the results of a time series node plot to a different format, right-click anywhere on the plot and select the Export to PDF, Save as Image, or Print option.
+The GeoHECRAS software also allows the user to create professional printouts of time series node plots and to save them as image files as well as export them to PDF files.
+To print or export the results of a time series node plot into a different format, right-click anywhere on the plot and select the Export to PDF, Save as Image, or Print options.

 Deleting Time Series Nodes

-The Delete Time Series Nodes command allows the user to selectively delete the user-defined time series nodes from the model.
+The Delete Time Series Nodes command allows the user to selectively delete the user-defined time series nodes from the project.

 1. From the Results ribbon menu, click the Time Series Plots dropdown menu and select the Delete Time Series Nodes command.